AlmazErmilov/FormationEval-an-Open-Benchmark-for-Oil-Gas-Geoscience-MCQ-Evaluation/src/README.md

 - Design trick questions relying on confusing wording rather than conceptual understanding
 - Omit units or provide numerically imprecise values in numerical questions
 - Create options where more than one choice can reasonably be argued as correct
+- Make the correct answer consistently the longest or shortest option (balance lengths across all choices)
+- Create exploitable word patterns (e.g., absolute words like "always" only in distractors, hedged words like "may" only in correct answers)
 - Invent or alter source metadata (year, license, URL, authors)
 - Use domains outside the valid list
 - Change required field names or the JSON structure